ymwjbxxq/aws-api-gateway-websocket/README.md

 > {"action":"add", "data": "test"}
 ```

-you should see as response:
+you should see a response:
 ```javascript
 < Hello test
 ```